 Dandelion’s Role in Fertility Cleansing & Pregnancy Health

 Dandelion encourages bile production in the liver and speeds up the elimination of wastes.
-For fertility cleansing, dandelion leaf and root can shore up nutrients that may be lacking while cleansing toxins like hormone disrupting chemicals that can build up and stress the liver.
+For fertility cleansing, dandelion leaf and root can shore up nutrients that may be lacking, while cleansing toxins like hormone disrupting chemicals that can build up and stress the liver.
 Further, hormone balance can be improved by the use of dandelion because it’s the liver’s job to metabolize excess hormones.

 When women embark on a fertility journey, I often encourage them to try liver cleansing herbs like dandelion first.
-I’ve found a more regular cycle can result with the use of dandelion and other liver cleansing herbs.
+I’ve found that a more regular cycle can result with the use of dandelion and other liver cleansing herbs.
 Many women report less cramping and less PMS when they use these types of herbs too.

 If you’re already pregnant, dandelion is a gentle diuretic for pregnancy-related water retention.
-It can help fight fatigue, system sluggishness and constipation, all common pregnancy issues.
+It can help fight fatigue, system sluggishness, and constipation, all common pregnancy issues.
 Dandelion is a high source of vitamin A, B, C, D, calcium, potassium and iron, and is healthy and safe for moms-to-be.

 More good news…